-The role of the Education/Formation Commission is to provide planning, direction, communication, and evaluation in the area of Education/Formation for the parish.
+The role of the Education/Formation Commission is to provide planning, direction, communication, support and consult in the area of Education/Formation for the parish.
 The Education Formation Commission supports all levels of religious education; encouraging all to participate in life-long spiritual formation through community-wide catechesis.

 - Virginia Rusk, Chair